yiisoft/yii2-redis/docs/guide/topics-cache.md

 ];
 ```

-If you only use the redis cache (i.e., not usig its ActiveRecord or Session), you can also configure the parameters of the connection within the
+If you only use the redis cache (i.e., not using its ActiveRecord or Session), you can also configure the parameters of the connection within the
 cache component (no connection application component needs to be configured in this case):

 ```php